-The performances of the algorithms are summarised in \autoref{fig_results_4_2}.
+The performances of the algorithms are summarized in \autoref{fig_results_var_sel}.
 The results are based on 1,000 independent runs of 10,000 iterations for each algorithm, with burn-ins of 1,000.
 Each run is started from a distribution which approximates the target.
-On average, \autoref{algo1} and \autoref{algo2} with $\rho_{\nu}^*$ are $2.7$ and $3.3$ times more efficient than their non-lifted counterpart, respectively.
+On average, \autoref{algo1} and \autoref{algo2} with $\rho_{\nu}^*$ are $2.7$ and $3.3$ times more efficient than their MH counterpart, respectively.
 The benefits of persistent movement thus compensate for a decrease in acceptance rates; the rate indeed decreases from 0.92 for the MH sampler to 0.71 for \autoref{algo1} and \autoref{algo2} with $\rho_{\nu}^*$ \eqref{eqn_rho_star}.
 This highlights again the difference in stability of neighbourhood mass versus \emph{directional} neighbourhood mass (recall the difference in the acceptance ratios, \eqref{eqn_acc_prob_inf_MH} and \eqref{eqn_acc_prob_inf_lifted}).